turnerdylan/SpaceBearsFA19/Process/README.md

  ---
  **Characters!
 11/5/19**

- Since we are team Space Bears, our multi-player cooperative puzzle game have four characters who are various bears.
+Since we are team Space Bears, our multi-player cooperative puzzle game has four characters who are various bears.
 Big surprise.
-Our Team consists of:
+The crew consists of:

 Alfred|Beethoven|Cherry|Doug Norton
 ---|---|---|---